HMHS Rohilla

 But the rocket lines we fired are falling short

-Yeah, the rescue lines on jagged rocks are caught
+There the rescue lines on jagged rocks are caught.

-As she hits the rock, the hull is broke in two
+As she hits the rock, the hull is broken in two

 And the end comes quickly for many of the crew